For details of our online learning on Google Classroom - see the Parents page of our website!

-We have created this page to give Smarden Primary School pupils and their carers the guidance and resources they need during the period of school closure beginning on 23 March 2020.
+We have created this page to give Smarden Primary School pupils resources they might find helpful when school is closed.

 On this page, you will find:

 1. KEY ONLINE LEARNING RESOURCES

 If you do not know your login details, please email firstname.lastname@example.org

 Two fantastic starting points for all subject areas are BBC Bitesize Primary and the BBC Teach website.
 Here you will find general advice about how to approach home learning, and also thousands of free videos, lessons, and activities for children of different ages.